endlessm/kolibri-installer-android/README.md

 The primary use case is for testing analytics development on debug builds.
 However, it can also be used to opt out of analytics by setting the property value to `false`.
-This can be used when testing release builds without polluting production metrics.
+Endless testing users should explicitly disable analytics on release builds so that production metrics are not affected by test usage.

 ## Helpful commands
 - [adb](https://developer.android.com/studio/command-line/adb) is pretty helpful.
 Here are some useful uses: